AlphaNecron/Void/readme.md

   token = '' # Bot's token
   admin = [''] # Admin ids
-  log_channel = '' # The channel where logs are sent, leave blank to disable logging hostname = 'example.com' # The hostname shortened urls should use in Twilight
+  log_channel = '' # The channel where logs are sent, leave blank to disable logging default_uid = 1 # The default user id used to shorten and upload hostname = 'example.com' # The hostname shortened urls should use in Twilight

   [shortener]